Skip to main content

 Sarek National Park

-A living Sami cultural landscape, the Sarek National Park has mountains higher than 2,000 metres and almost 100 glaciers.
+A living Sámi cultural landscape, the Sarek National Park has mountains higher than 2,000 metres and almost 100 glaciers.
 The park is void of any comfortable accommodations or hotels, so come prepared to pitch your tent or stay on the outskirts of the park at night.

 Muddus

-Muddus or Muttos National park forms the eastern part of Laponia.
+Muddus or Muttos National Park forms the eastern part of Laponia.
 Established in 1942, this park is ideal for day trips or longer overnight camping visits, with its summer trail system of approximately 50 kilometres.

 Stora Sjöfallet